codecombat/codecombat/app/assets/markdown/apcsp-simulation.md

 - What are some weaknesses of this model?
 How could it be improved?
 - Does this model have too many, or too few, variables?
 - What other real world situations could the students use computers to model and simulate?

+### Assessment Questions:
+- What does the Predator and Prey simulation omit when it models real life?
+[EK 2.3.1A]
+- What are the tradeoffs if you were to add these omitted details?
+[EK 2.3.1C]
+- How did your hypotheses change as you experimented with the model?
+[EK 2.3.2C]
+- What are the benefits of modeling situations like these on computers?
+[EK 2.3.2E]
+- What are some examples of models being used in society?
+[EU 2.3]